| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Supreme Court interprets laws and ensures they align with constitutional principles.**
+Rationale: The Supreme Court interprets laws and ensures they align with constitutional principles.** - What does the 16th Amendment allow?

 A. Voting rights